 [Section 12C inserted by No. 66 of 1998 s.
 9.]

 12D.
-Tenants’ associations etc.
+Tenants’ association etc., provision in lease preventing tenant from forming etc. is void etc.

 (1) A provision in a retail shop lease is void to the extent that it has the effect of preventing or restricting the tenant from forming, joining or taking part in any activities of a tenants’ association, chamber of commerce or similar body.